Microphone: History

-The Shure SM57 was introduced in 1965 and revolutionized the recording of instruments and amplified live music.
-The SM57 utilized the Unidyne III capsule to deliver clear and distortion-free sound.
-Its compact and rugged design allowed it to be positioned in close proximity to drums and amplifiers.
+The Shure SM57 of 1965 revolutionized the recording of instruments and amplified live music.
+The SM57 used the Unidyne III capsule to deliver clear and distortion-free sound.
+Its compact and rugged design allowed it to be put close to drums and amplifiers.
 It has become one of the top selling microphones in history.

 Varieties

 Microphones are categorized by their transducer principle (condenser, dynamic, etc.) and by their directional characteristics (omni, cardioid, etc.).
 Sometimes other characteristics such as diaphragm size, intended use or orientation of the principal sound input to the principal axis (end- or side-address) of the microphone are used to describe the microphone.